embvm/embvm-project-skeleton/README.md

-# Embedded Virtual Machine Nordic Support
+# Embedded Virtual Machine Project Skeleton

-This repository provides Embedded VM ecosystem support for Nordic processors.
+This repository provides a project skeleton for new Embedded VM projects.

 Note that this project is dual-licensed.
 The open-source version of this project is released under GPLv3.
 [A commercial license](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provides holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).